Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 Examining economics in terms of nouns and verbs helps us to distinguish capital from currencies.
 Currencies (current-seas) are measures of value across time; where as capital arises from a concentrated aggrigiation these flows.
 In that regard we see two forms of measure; the qualitive and quantitive which then require evaluation against a baseline in order to become a codified form of capital.
 The recording and translation of these values immediatly becomes a set of scientific and technical challenges.

-##### Quantity
 From the quantitive perspective perspective measurements with the potential for aggrigation might include GIS data, bio-acoustics, nutritient density/brix values.
 These measures are valuable as far as data goes so our concern becomes the organised aggrigation of these flows at the level of information and turning that into a vehicle that our market participants will accept.

-##### Quality
-From the qualitive perspectv
+The qualitive perspective runs into similar challenges

 Beta investors, with their lower risk tolerance - will prefer the security of noun like instruments like co2 tonnes due to their lack of volitility.
 This is the easiest pathway to markets as a) the Natural Capital paradigm is already established, and b) because the design of such an instrument is more predictable and mechanistic than a product truely representing the health of a living ecosystem.